 Analysts at Citigroup think ADM will emerge as a major Total Yield provider if it eschews major acquisitions.
 However, these analysts note that if ADM did want to pursue deals, they think the company's balance sheet is strong enough to "handle $15 billion in M&A, which could produce $1 in accretion" (meaning a $1 boost in EPS).

 Meanwhile, ADM remains as a solid value play as well.
 Shares trade for less than 12 times projected 2014 profits and for a quite reasonable 1.25 times book value.

-Action to Take --> ADM's operations have been beset by a number of impediments in recent years.
+Action to Take --> ADM's operations have been beset by a number of impediments in recent years, which I discussed in greater detail nearly a year ago.
 But ADM's management has been trimming costs where possible, brought greater discipline to its capital allocation process, and become more focused on delivering money to shareholders.
 Indeed, the worst appears to have passed for this once-struggling company, and a path to rising profits, along with a comprehensive Total Yield strategy, make this a stock to own for 2014.